zpzim/SCAMP/README.md

 ## Overview
 This is a GPU/CPU implementation of the SCAMP algorithm.
 SCAMP takes a time series as input and computes the matrix profile for a particular window size.
 You can read more at the [Matrix Profile Homepage](http://www.cs.ucr.edu/~eamonn/MatrixProfile.html)
 This is a much improved framework over [GPU-STOMP](https://github.com/zpzim/STOMPSelfJoin) which has the following additional features:
   * Tiling for large inputs
   * Computation in fp32, mixed fp32/fp64, or fp64 (double is recommended for most datasets, single precision will work for some)
   * fp32 version should get good performance on GeForce cards
   * AB joins (you can produce the matrix profile from 2 different time series)
   * Distributable (we use GCP but other cloud platforms can work) with verified scalability to billions of datapoints
   * More types of matrix profiles!
 KNN, Matrix Summary, Sum, and 1NN without index!
 See the Docs!
   * Extremely Efficient Implementation
   * Extensible to adding optimized versions of custom join operations.
   * CPU Support (Only enabled for double precision; does not support KNN joins yet)
   * Handles NaN input values.
 The matrix profile will be computed while excluding any subsequence with a NaN value
   * Python module: Use SCAMP in Python with pyscamp
   * conda-forge integration: Install pyscamp seamlessly with conda.
- * Extensive testing: SCAMP has thousands of input configurations tested with every PR.
+  * Extensive integration testing: SCAMP has thousands of input configurations tested with every PR.
   * Automatic benchmarking: Helps ensure performance doesn't slip with future updates.

+## Why use SCAMP?

+  * It is [faster](https://scamp-docs.readthedocs.io/en/latest/performance.html) than other matrix profile libraries.
+For example, it is **20x** to **100x** faster than stumpy.
+  * It is very easy to install using conda and has very few dependencies.
+  * It handles real data: very large inputs, missing values, and flat regions with little issue.
+  * It can compute various other types of matrix profiles, including efficiently computing KNN matrix profiles, and matrix summaries (a.k.a. mplots).
+And can be extended to compute other types of profile efficiently.

 ## Documentation
 SCAMP's documentation can be found at [readthedocs](https://scamp-docs.readthedocs.io/en/latest/).

-## Performance
-SCAMP is extremely fast, especially on Tesla series GPUs.
-I believe this repository contains the fastest code in existance for computing the matrix profile.
-If you find a way to improve the speed of SCAMP, or compute matrix profiles any faster than SCAMP does, please let me know, I would be glad to point to your work and incorporate any improvements that can be made to SCAMP.

-More details on the performance of SCAMP can be found in the documentation.

 ## Python module
 `pyscamp` is available through conda-forge: